SamMbah/Projects-in-Python/README.md

-# Projects-in-Python
+# My Projects in Python/SQL/PowerBi
-My Jupyter Notebook Projects in Python
+This contains my project in python, python, SQL, and PowerBi